bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

 customizations for the specific user, then serve the specific Bokeh server session.
 This can be accomplished with the |server_session|
-function which accepts a specific model to embed (or ``None`` for an entire session document), session ID, and a URL to the Bokeh appllication.
+function which accepts a specific model to embed (or ``None`` for an entire session document), session ID, and a URL to the Bokeh application.

 Here is an example of how to use |server_session| and Flask: